-1. Gerrymandering is a portmanteau of Jerry Mathers, TV’s “Beaver.”
-After leaving acting in his teens, Mathers, a math prodigy, studied computer science at Cal Tech, where he developed a computer program written on punch-cards that read census and geographic data.
+1. The term “gerrymandering” is a portmanteau based on Jerry Mathers, TV’s Beaver.
+After leaving acting, Mathers, a math prodigy, studied computer science at Cal Tech, where he developed a computer program written on punch-cards that read census and geographic data.
 Through a complicated equation involving both the golden ratio and Euler’s number, the program could redraw congressional districts to mathematically maximize party advantage.

-Actually, no, gerrymandering is much older.
-No one is quite sure who actually coined the term, but the name comes from Elbridge Gerry, governor of Massachusetts in 1812; the “mander” part comes because the redrawn district resembled a salamander.
+Actually, no, not really: gerrymandering is much older.
+No one is quite sure who actually coined the term, but the name comes from Elbridge Gerry, governor of Massachusetts in 1812; the “mander” part comes because the first redrawn district resembled a salamander.

-Gerry signed the Declaration of Independence, refused to sign the Constitution, was our nation’s fifth vice president (succeeding George Clinton, D – Funkadelic), and was the guy the French blamed for the diplomatic misstep that caused the XYZ affair, as covered in a prior roundup.
+Gerry signed the Declaration of Independence, refused to sign the Constitution, was our nation’s fifth vice president (succeeding George Clinton—not that George Clinton), and was the guy the French blamed for the diplomatic misstep that caused the XYZ affair, as covered in a prior roundup.
 His name was also pronounced with a hard G, so really we should call it Garymandering—and did, until the pronunciation shifted in the late 19th century.

 Gerry won the governorship of Massachusetts in 1810, and in in 1812 signed a bill to redistrict the state.
 This produced one particularly twisted district, memorialized in a political cartoon in the Boston Gazette.
 Political cartoons were uncommon in America at the time; this one achieved such fame that the original woodblock engravings are housed in the Library of Congress.